frak/LightScythe/README.md

 In order to allow non-root access to the [I2C][i2c] and [SPI][spi] pins:

     sudo adduser pi i2c
+    sudo groupadd -f --system spi
+    sudo adduser pi spi  # This may say that pi is already a member of the group, don't panic

+You will then need to create `/etc/udev/rules.d/90-spi.rules` and add the following line:

+    SUBSYSTEM=="spidev", GROUP="spi"

 Give the beast a reboot and she's good to go.
+You should now be able to run the code without being root.

 ## Software ##
 Well, this is what I have so far.
 Despite my total lack of Python knowledge I seem to be